Dave Weiss and Dave Vale

 Prof. David J. Weiss

-Dr. David J. Weiss is widely regarded as the father of computerized adaptive testing (CAT) and is one of the first people to apply computers to deliver assessments.
+Dr. David J. Weiss is widely regarded as the father of CAT and is one of the first people to apply computers to deliver assessments.
 Dr. Weiss has been incredibly impactful in the field of psychometrics and assessment:

 Professor at the University of Minnesota, longtime director of the Psychometric Methods program, where he supervised 37 PhDs